-Mock Interview Board at IAS Gurukul-ICSA in April 2021 (L to R) Mr. KK Jalan IAS; Mr. P.C.
+Mock Interview Board at ICSA in April 2021 (L to R) Mr. KK Jalan IAS; Mr. P.C.
 Haldar IPS (ex Director, IB); Mr. B.K.
 Chaturvedi IAS (ex Cabinet Secretary) & Mr. Pranay Aggarwal (Convenor, ICSA)

 Mentoring of Civil Services candidates at IAS Gurukul - ICSA

 To Register, Call 9599109805